Introducing Web Content Management in SharePoint 2013 & 2016

 In this final module we will have a look at how we achieve this.

 - Farm Solutions vs Sandboxed Solutions vs Apps

 - Packaging Page Layouts and Master Pages

-This training targets administrators, site owners, designers or developers responsible for configuring, maintaining and branding a web content management environment in SharePoint 2016.
+This training targets administrators, site owners, designers or developers responsible for configuring, maintaining and branding a web content management environment in SharePoint 2013 or 2016.